FirstEnergy names new CEO in wake of bribery scandal

-(Reuters) - Electric utility company FirstEnergy Corp on Monday named Steven Strah as its new chief, after a bribery scandal led to the ousting of former CEO Charles Jones and two other executives in October.
+(Reuters) - Electric utility company FirstEnergy Corp on Monday named Steven Strah as its new chief, after a bribery scandal led to the ousting of former Chief Executive Officer Charles Jones and two other executives in October.

 The Akron, Ohio-based utility had fired Jones over the payment of about $4 million to an entity associated with a person who subsequently became a utility regulator.